What To Do in Garner State Park, Texas: Camping, Hiking and Nearby Gems

 Another activity in Garner is fishing.
 You are allowed to fish for free without a license in Texas state parks!

 Here are some other things to do near Garner State Park during your visit!

 After a day in Garner, it's worth a visit to the nearby Hill Country town of Concan!
 Concan is the closest town to Garner, located about 10 minutes south of the park.

 One of the best things to do in Concan is enjoying a refreshing treat.
 Visit the Frio Float in Concan for Blue Bell ice cream, candy, cupcakes and more.
 It’s a really cute shop with a colorful interior full of chandeliers.

 I recommend calling ahead before visiting the Frio Float.
 It was closed when I tried to visit even though google and their Facebook page made it seem like it would be open!

 If you visit during the summer, consider spending a day floating down the Frio River.
 The town of Concan has a couple of river access points where you can enter the water and go on a floating trip.
 If this concept is new to you, the idea is that you float down the river on a hot summer day while enjoying cold drinks and great company.
 It is a really popular activity in this area!

 The banks of the river are private property, so you can only enter and exit at certain areas.
 Multiple businesses in Concan offer tube rentals and shuttle services for your trip.
 Check out Neal’s or Frio River Outfitters to rent your tube, shuttle ride or both.
 The Frio River Outfitters website has a great map where you can see all of the access points and decide where to start and end your trip!

+Lost Maples is one of the closest state parks to Garner and also worth a viist!
 If you’re visiting in autumn, I highly recommend visiting Lost Maples State Natural Area while you’re in the area.
 It is a 40 minute drive away and you can read all about it on my blog post.